brightway-lca/randonneur/README.md

 }
 ```

-If you only want to create an exchange in one node:
+If you only want to create an exchange in one dataset:

 ```python
 {